Matherunner/hldoc/weapons.rst

 The gauss is one of the more interesting weapons in Half-Life.
 One of the earliest speedrunning tricks, the simple gauss boosting, and one of the most recently discovered tricks, quickgaussing, are both gauss-related.
 The gauss is arguably the most complex weapon in Half-Life, and it is worth devoting some paragraphs exploring its behaviour.

-The gauss weapon has two modes, as any entry level Half-Life player knows.
+The gauss weapon has two modes, as any entry level Half-Life player would know.
 The primary mode of the gauss fires orange beams consuming 2 cells and providing 20 damage.
 The delay between shots in primary mode is 0.2s.
 The secondary mode is more interesting.
 In single-player mode, the weapon consumes a cell every 0.3s while charging, starting from an initial consumption of one cell.
 The minimum charge time is 0.5s.
 If the weapon charges for more than 10 seconds, the weapon will discharge and inflict 50 damage onto the player.
 The damage of the beam in secondary mode otherwise scales linearly with charging time :math:`T` such that

 .. math:: D = 50 \min(T, 4)